raspberrypilearning/tree-life-simulator/en/step_7.md

 --- task ---

 Test your project.
-The **Natural Disaster** sprite will move from top to bottom changing costume each time.
+The **Natural Disaster** sprite now moves from top to bottom, and changes costume each time.

 ![image of the Natural Disaster on stage](images/disaster-on-stage.png)

 --- /task ---

-Scientists can sometimes predict when natural disasters will occur but their timing is not as consistent as in your simulation.
+Scientists can sometimes predict when natural disasters will occur, but their timing is not as consistent as in your simulation.
 Add random timing to the **Natural Disaster** sprite.

 --- task ---

-To create random timing add a `wait 1 seconds`{:class="block3control"} block to the top of your forever loop.
-Drag a `pick random`{:class="block3operators"} operator into the `wait`{:class="block3control"} block and change the values to `10` and `20`:
+To create random timing add a `wait 1 seconds`{:class="block3control"} block to the top of your `forever`{:class="block3control"} block.
+Drag a `pick random`{:class="block3operators"} operator into the `wait`{:class="block3control"} block, and change the values to `10` and `20`:

 ![image of the Natural Disaster sprite](images/natural-disaster-sprite.png)